YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 **$zroutines and $zgbldir vs. UCI & Volume set**

 The YottaDB/GT.M environment is defined by $ZROUTINES (initialized from $gtmroutines) and $zgbldir (initialized from $gtmgbldir).
-Concepts from other M implementations such as UCI and volume set do not exist on YottaDB/GT.M.
+Concepts from other M implementations such as UCI and Volume Sets do not exist on YottaDB/GT.M.

 The YottaDB/GT.M separation between routines and the database is very powerful, especially in real-world environments.
 Apart from the flexibility this offers, it enables the practice of “defensive programming”, not unlike defensive driving.
-We are human beings who are prone to err, and defensive practices reduce the probability of errors.
+This is desirable as defensive practices reduce the probability of errors.

 **Exercise - Set Up a Simulated ASP Environment**

 In an Application Service Provider (ASP) environment, the same application code can be used for a number of sites, but each site has its own database.
-Sometimes parts of the database may also be common and used on a read-only basis for normal operation, such as a data dictionary, an approved budget, or a table of sales tax rates for location.
+Sometimes parts of the database may also be common and used on a read-only basis for normal operation, such as a data dictionary, an approved budget, or a table of sales tax rates for a specific location.
 Each site may also have a small set of custom routines.
 Let us consider an ASP serving two financial institutions, called fi (for Financial Institution) and cb (for Credit Bank).

 The majority of routines are shared, with: